Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/mapped-out/rules/_index.md

 This expansion adds more possible **Movement Cards**.

-* NEW MOVEMENT: Teleport / Jump
-* NEW MOVEMENT: Go to closest tile of type "X" / that shows "Y"

 It also adds Movement Cards with an action.
 This action triggers _when revealed_.
 (Not when following the movement in the later phase.)

-* Could be path-changers (ignore your next card, remove one card at random, etcetera) => so we DO need a pawn for each player to make executing this phase much easier
-* Could be that you literally score that card if its movement matches landing on a certain tile.
-(For example, the movement card is scored if you land on a tile with fish A or B.)

 @TODO: EXAMPLE IMAGE?